slowernews/wisdom-tldr/chapters/chapter_3_action.md

 This saves the time needed to make decisions, in particular when under pressure.

 Accepting information which confirms our beliefs is easy and requires little mental energy.
 Yet contradicting information causes us to shy away, grasping for a reason to discard it.
--->
+> *'There are no facts, only interpretations.' -- Friedrich Nietzsche* -->

 And when facing new ideas.